openknowledgebe/website/content/stories/20220111-open-knowledge-belgium-is-looking-for-a-business-developer-project-manager-f-m-x/index.md

 author: Astrid Steenackers
 title: Open Knowledge Belgium is looking for a Business Developer & Project Manager (F/M/X)
-excerpt: "*We are looking for a business development coordinator.
-We need
-  \\*you\\* if you have a passion for everything open, and can infect other people with your enthusiasm.
+excerpt: We are looking for a business development coordinator.
+We need *you* if you have a passion for everything open, and can infect other people with your enthusiasm.
 Our organization consists of plenty of people with ideas, and we know there are many partners out there that like to support or work with us.
   We need you to turn those ideas into projects.
-You know how to open doors, get the right people together and keep them on the right track.*"
+You know how to open doors, get the right people together and keep them on the right track.
 tags:
   - job
   - community